-is situated about 150 Km from Lomé, it is in the Canton of Dawlotu Tutu, in the Prefecture of Kpélé-Akata, in Togo’s Plateau region.
+is situated about 150 Km from Lomé.
+It is in the Canton of Dawlotu Tutu, in the Prefecture of Kpélé-Akata, in Togo’s Plateau region.

-The village is enclaved/enclosed, during the rainy season and the roads are inaccessible.
-It is in these conditions, that farmers are forced to take their crops to the two nearby markets.
+Kpékpéta is backward in terms of basic infrastructure, with poor or nonexistent road networks makeing access and communication very difficult and sometimes, even impossible.
+The village is cut off during the rainy season and the roads are inaccessible.
+It is under these conditions that farmers are forced to take their crops to the two nearby markets.
 Kati market is approximately 18Kms away and that of Kanti Kopé is 9Kms from the village.
 Kpékpéta is a large area but inhabited by very few natives.
-It’s cultivable land, attracts many farmers from other parts of Togo.
-Apart from the native Ewe, other ethnic groups inhabiting Kpékpéta include the Kabye, the Losso, the Lamba, the Bassar, the Moba, the Adja-Ewé, Ewé from Vogan and Afagnan.
+Its rich land attracts many farmers from other parts of Togo.
+Apart from the native Ewe, other ethnic groups inhabiting Kpékpéta include the Kabye, the Losso, the Lamba, the Bassar, the Moba, the Adja-Ewé, and Ewé from Vogan and Afagnan.

-The harvest from these fields isn’t enough for the upkeep of farming families throughout the year.
-Apart from food crops like maize, cassava, beans, soy, rice, millet and sorghum, farmers produce Cotton as a cash crop.
-There are artisans in the village with professional weaving skills that they employ for making the multicolored blankets.
-They market for them in the community is very limited and they are obliged to move to the capital to keep doing what the like to do.
+Kpékpéta is an agricultural village with vast cultivable land.
+The average surface area of fields cultivated using rudimentary tools is approximately 1 to 3 hectares.
+The harvest from these fields is not enough to sustain the farming families throughout the year.
+Apart from food crops such as maize, cassava, beans, soy, rice, millet and sorghum, farmers produce cotton as a cash crop.
+There are artisans in the village with professional weaving skills that they employ for making multicolored blankets.
+The market for these textiles in the community is very limited and so weavers are often compelled to move to the capital to practice their trade.

-They community main source of drinking water remain the river.
+The village is equipped with a well that has been recently installed but there is not enough water to meet the needs of the inhabitants.
+The communitiy's main source of drinking water remains the river.
 Women are mainly responsible for finding and collecting water for their families.
 This water is potentially dangerous, polluted naturally by livestock like cows that is using daily the same water, human waste (there is no toilet system in the village) and chemicals cause by the clothes washing activities.
 Water is a rare commodity in Kpékpéta.
-The environment consisting essentially of granito-gneissic bases very difficult to drill is very little provided in regular watercourses.
-Men, women and children are sometimes forced to walk up to 7 km (14 km return) before touching a water point but of very poor quality.
-Added to this is the constraint of the highly dispersed installation model of the Kpekpeta population consisting of a village center, 10 hamlets and 3 farms distant from each other.
-It was in November 2017 that the humanitarian association 123 Action Suisse finally responded favorably to the request for access to drinking water in the village center after the campaign of the NGO Tomoka in 2010.
-Today the forage implemented by the 123-Action association and the 7 wells made by the NGO Tomoka are not enough to cover the whole village of Kpékpéta.
+The surrounding foundation of granite-gneissic is very difficult to drill, and there are very few regular watercourses.
+Men, women, and children are sometimes forced to walk up to 7 km (14 km round-trip) before reaching even a poor quality water source.
+Added to this are the limitations of Kpekpeta's widely disperesed population consisting of a village center, ten hamlets and three farms some distance from each other.
+In November 2017, the Swiss humanitarian association, 1 2 3 Action, finally responded favorably to a request for access to drinking water in the village center following a campaign initiated by the NGO Tomoka in 2010.
+Still today, the progress implemented by 1 2 3 Action, along with the seven wells made by the NGO Tomoka, are not enough to cover the needs of the entire village of Kpékpéta.

 HYGIENE AND TOILET